The 10 Poorest Cities In Wisconsin For 2025

-The poorest places in Wisconsin are Antigo and Milwaukee for 2023 based on Saturday Night Science.
+The poorest places in Wisconsin are Platteville and Whitewater for 2025 based on Saturday Night Science.

-However, like all states, Wisconsin has certain places that are going on hard times.
-These Wisconsin places have an above average percent of people that are living in poverty, out of work, or not making as much as they should be.
+Like all states, Wisconsin has certain places that are going on hard times.
+These Wisconsin places have an above-average percentage of people living in poverty, out of work, or not making as much as they should be.

-With all the talk about income inequality going on around the country, we thought it prudent to take a look at the places in each state that are struggling to make it even as the economy continues to improve.
-So we set our sites on bringing attention to the poorest places in Wisconsin.
+Even as the economy continues to improve, it’s worthwhile to look at the places in each state struggling to make ends meet.
+So we set our sites on locating the poorest places in Wisconsin.

-To do so, we analyzed the newest Census data from the American Community Survey for the 143 places in Wisconsin with more than 5,000 people.
+To do so, we used Saturday Night Science to analyze the newest Census data from the American Community Survey for the 144 cities in Wisconsin with more than 5,000 people.

 For more Wisconsin reading, check out: